-In this University we use a Virtual Learning Environment (VLE) called Canvas, which lecturers use to post materials such as lecture notes, reading materials, weblinks, videos, quizzes etc. online.
+In this University we use a learning system called Canvas, which allows lecturers to post materials such as lecture notes, reading materials, weblinks, videos, quizzes, etc. online.
 Many courses also use this for announcements, news items and for students to submit their coursework.
 Canvas has many additional tools and capabilities as decided by the lecturer or course team.
 Canvas is available 24/7 from both on and off campus.
 Every lecturer will be using it to deliver teaching in a variety of ways.